 This recipe, like most savory recipes, is highly customize-able.
 All you really need are a couple carrots, cabbage and some oil.
 The seasonings are optional.
 But, I strongly recommend using some spices and salt to flavor the noodles.

 In addition to the noodles, this Paleo vegetable recipe can be topped with nuts, seeds and dried fruit.
 I added some dried cranberries, raw pumpkin seeds and sesame seeds to these vegan cabbage noodles and ate them alongside a few boiled eggs.

 How to Cook Vegetable Noodles

 To make these noodles, you'll need a medium-sized frying pan with a lid.
 Before cooking the veggie noodles, first peel a large carrot.
 A simple carrot peeler will do the trick!
 Then, cut the cabbage into thin strips.

-After 5 minutes, remove the lid and add the rosemary and salt.
-Cook an additional 5 minutes (uncovered), stirring once every minute.
+After 3 minutes, remove the lid and add the rosemary and salt.
+Cook an additional 3-5 minutes (uncovered), stirring frequently.

-You can add-in more ingredients such as nuts, seeds or dried fruit.
-I added a handful of dried cranberries and slivered almonds.
+You can toppings such as nuts, seeds or dried fruit.
+I added a handful of dried cranberries, pumpkin seeds and sesame seeds.

 Plate and serve immediately!

 What To Serve with Carrot & Cabbage Noodles